-GOVERNOR’S OFFICE NEWS RELEASE: Governor signs housing, health care bills into lawPosted on Jun 29, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor signs housing, health care bills into lawPosted on Jun 29, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today signed into law six housing bills that aim to address the long-standing, complex housing shortage that has been a problem in Hawai‘i for decades.

 “My administration and the Legislature worked tirelessly and collaboratively on various measures to address the housing shortage this past session.
 We focused on maximizing the use of financing tools, we re-oriented target policies to boost production and we collaborated with the private sector and the counties to increase the housing supply,” said Gov. Ige.

 The governor also signed into law bills relating to foster children, insurance and gender identity, long-term care facilities, health care and aging.

 Here is a complete list of bill signed by the governor on Wednesday, June 29:

 HB 2350 (Act 133) Relating to Foster Children – Expands opportunities for children in foster care to participate equally with classmates and peers by providing qualified immunity from liability for caregivers and childcare institutions for decisions regarding child’s participating in age or developmentally appropriate extracurricular, enrichment, cultural and social activities…

 SB 2878 (Act 134) Relating to Youth Transitioning from Foster Care – Extends the application deadline for financial assistance for higher education available to foster or former foster youth.